Chronic Pain / Condition >> Pinched Nerve

 It is always best to use a conservative approach first.
 Chiropractic and working with a Holistic Chiropractor is the best place to start.
 This will usually remedy the situation and help you understand how to take care of your spine and prevent the condition from ever coming back.

 If after a course of treatment you are not better, consider talking to your physician.
+At Advanced Alternative Medicine Center, this has never happened.

 Massage, acupuncture, physical therapy are also effective at reducing the pain and chiropractic is the only treatment that removes the pressure off the nerve without harmful side effects or permanent damage associated with failed surgery.